JunweiLiang/Multiverse/forking_paths_dataset/README.md

 ]
 ```

 + The scene semantic segmentation ground truth is encoded in MP4 videos.
 See [here](https://carla.readthedocs.io/en/0.9.6/cameras_and_sensors/) for scene classes and coloring.
+See [this code](code/get_frames_and_scene_seg.py) for examples of converting segmentation videos to Numpy format.

 ## Prepare Data
 Here are instructions to prepare data for testing like the [Next-Prediction](https://github.com/google/next-prediction) repo.